top of page

 2000

 1 If your NVA advertises more routes than the limit, the BGP session will get dropped.
-In the event BGP session is dropped between the gateway and Azure Route Server, you'll lose connectivity from your on-premises network to Azure.
+In the event a BGP session is dropped between the gateway and Azure Route Server, you'll lose connectivity from your on-premises network to Azure.

 3 The number of VMs that Azure Route Server can support isn't a hard limit, and it depends on how the Route Server infrastructure is deployed within an Azure Region.